mickfuzz/phd4/_posts/thesis_chapters/2023-2-5-Data-Methods.md

 #### Building Identities as Game Makers

-NOTE - DROP MOST OF THIS FOR NOW - MOVE TO NEW PAPER - OR DISCUSSION LATER
+NOTE - THIS COULD WORK IN THE INTRODUCTION TO THE CHAPTER - LINK WITH PREVIOUS ONE.

  My journal notes see an evolution of attempts to try to build into the program, activities which help build the participants sense of their own identities of game makers or more generally digital designers.
 In and early tentative attempt to define in broad strokes the types of game maker behaviour and underlying goals.
 In doing this I have taken inspiration from Bartle's game player types Hamari and Tuunanen, 2014).
 I translated player types to maker types based on notes in my observation journal and extracts from screen capture data.
 The following list of *Game Maker *types: